sherpal/scala-ts/README.md

 been exported to JavaScript, and create the relevant declaration file for TypeScript.

+## Type inference

+We don't do that.
+If a return type of a method, or the type of a member is not explicitly specified, we simply set `any`.

 ## What is currently working

 When running `run filename.scala`, the program will